vrborjasm/walmart-challenge/README.md

 ### `make database-setup`

 At the end of these steps you will find the application working with the front-end at http://localhost:3001/ and the server at http://localhost:3000/.

+Other commands that may be of interest to you are:

+this command allows to unmount the containers

+### `make cleanup`

+This command allows clearing the cache and unmounting the containers.

+### `full-cleanup`

+this command performs database cleanup

+### `database-cleanup`